joshmachado/blog/_posts/2020-08-25-beginning-my-phd.md

 ---
 ## Who let this happen?

 This is a strange time for a lot of reasons, on both a global and personal level.
 But, this week I started my PhD program and I'm really excited about all of it.
-I'm only a few days in but am starting the process of chosing my first year research project.
-I'm also looking forward to my first graduate research project, but I'm unsure how to choose.
+I'm only a few days in but am starting the process of choosing my first year research project.
+I'm looking forward to it, but I'm unsure how to choose.

 ## What's better?